-- (c) David R. Carlucci

-- (g) JoAnn A. Reed

-- (k) Kneeland C. Youngblood, M.D.

-- (d) J. Martin Carroll - (h) Angus C. Russell - (I) Joseph A. Zaccagnino - 2.
-To hold an advisory non-binding vote to approve the appointment of Deloitte & Touche LLP as the independent auditors of the Company and, by binding vote, to authorize the Audit Committee of the Board of Directors to set the auditors' remuneration. - 3.
+- 1. By separate resolutions, to elect as Directors for a period of one year, expiring at the end of the Company's Annual General Meeting of Shareholders in 2019, the following individuals: - (a) David R. Carlucci (e) JoAnn A. Reed - (i) Kneeland C. Youngblood, M.D. - (b) J. Martin Carroll (f) Angus C. Russell - (j) Joseph A. Zaccagnino - (c) Paul R. Carter (g) Mark C. Trudeau - (d) David Y. Norton (h) Anne C. Whitaker - 2.
+To hold an advisory non-binding vote to approve the re-appointment of Deloitte & Touche LLP as the independent auditors of the Company and, by binding vote, to authorize the Audit Committee of the Board of Directors (also referred to in this Proxy Statement as the Board) to set the independent auditors' remuneration. - 3.
 To hold an advisory vote to approve the Company's executive compensation. - 4.
-Approval of the Amended and Restated Mallinckrodt Pharmaceuticals Stock and Incentive Plan. - 5.
-To authorize the Company and/or any subsidiary of the Company to make market purchases of Company shares. - 6.
-To authorize the price range at which the Company can reissue shares that it holds as treasury shares.
-(Special Resolution) - 7.
-To authorize the Board to determine whether to hold the 2016 annual general meeting of shareholders of Mallinckrodt at a location outside of Ireland. - 8.
+To approve the Amended and Restated Mallinckrodt Pharmaceuticals Stock and Incentive Plan. - 5.
+To approve the Board's authority to issue shares. - 6.
+To approve the waiver of pre-emption rights (Special Resolution). - 7.
+To authorize the Company and/or any subsidiary of the Company to make market purchases or overseas market purchases of Company shares. - 8.
+To authorize the price range at which the Company can re-allot shares that it holds as treasury shares (Special Resolution). - 9.
 To act on such other business as may properly come before the meeting or any adjournment thereof.

 Proposals 1 through 5 and 7 are ordinary resolutions, requiring the approval of a simple majority of the votes cast at the meeting, in person or by proxy.
-Proposal 6 is a special resolution, requiring the approval of not less than 75% of the votes cast, in person or by proxy.
+Proposals 6 and 8 are special resolutions, requiring the approval of not less than 75% of the votes cast, in person or by proxy.
 The foregoing items are more fully described in the Proxy Statement accompanying this Notice of Annual General Meeting of Shareholders.
-Shareholders as of January 9, 2015, the record date for the Annual General Meeting, are entitled to vote on these matters.
+Shareholders as of March 12, 2018, the record date for the Annual General Meeting, are entitled to vote on these matters.

-During the meeting, management will also present and the auditors will report to shareholders on Mallinckrodt's Irish Statutory Accounts for the fiscal year ended September 26, 2014.
+During the meeting, following a review of the Company's affairs, management will also present and the auditors will report to shareholders on Mallinckrodt's Irish Statutory Accounts for the fifteen months ended December 29, 2017.